 Blast from the past: Norway 1972

 We know a lot about Eurovision and we want to share this knowledge with you!
 Therefore we’d like to bring you a blast from the past.
-Today, we go back to 1972, when Grethe Kausland and Benny Borg represented Yugoslavia with their song “Småting”.
+Today, we go back to 1972, when Grethe Kausland and Benny Borg represented Norway with their song “Småting”.

 Norway in the Eurovision Song Contest